filecoin-project/rust-fil-proofs/fil-proofs-tooling/README.md

 This crate contains the following binaries

-- `benchy` - Can be used to capture ZigZag performance metrics
+- `benchy` - Can be used to capture Stacked performance metrics
 - `micro` - Runs the micro benchmarks written with criterion, parses the output.

 ## `benchy`

-The `benchy` program can (currently) be used to capture ZigZag performance metrics.
+The `benchy` program can (currently) be used to capture Stacked performance metrics.
 Metrics are printed to stdout.

 ```
-$ ./target/release/benchy zigzag --size=1024 | jq '.'
+$ ./target/release/benchy stacked --size=1024 | jq '.'
 {
   "inputs": {
     "dataSize": 1048576,